hclbaur/sds-core/docs/TUTORIAL.md

 #### datetime

-To make up for the inherent limitations of our `date` type, SDS supports the datetime type, which identifies a specific point in time and has a lexical space  more-or-less defined by the well-known ISO 8601 extended format: [-] CCYY-MM-DDThh:mm:ss\[.fff](Z|(+|-)hh:mm).
+SDS supports the datetime type, which identifies a specific point in time and has a lexical space  more-or-less defined by the well-known ISO 8601 extended format: [-] CCYY-MM-DDThh:mm:ss\[.fff](Z|(+|-)hh:mm).

 I say more-or-less, because there is a price to pay for accuracy.
 Unlike in the actual ISO 8601 format, in SDS the time zone is **mandatory**.
 This may seem harsh, but it fixes a common problem in data exchange: ambiguous time.
 Whether you assume UTC or local time, it is unlikely everyone will make the same assumption all of the time, causing all kinds of exotic issues if times have no time zone.

 #### boolean

-And finally, the humble Boolean, the lexical space of which allows only “true” or “false” in lowercase only - and “0” or “1” are not accepted either!
+And finally, the humble Boolean, the lexical space of which allows only “true” or “false” in lowercase.
+Note that “0” or “1” are not accepted.

 ### Facets of restriction